4Subsea/drio-python/docs/user_guide/browse_search.rst

 Series information
 ------------------
-The client.info() method returns a dict containing all available metadata for a given time series:
+The client.info() method returns a dict containing all available metadata for a given time series id:

 .. code-block:: python